rllin/halo-wiki/Neural-Oscillation.md

 "The interaction between neurons can give rise to oscillations at a different frequency than the firing frequency of individual neurons."
 (Wikipedia)

+"...neural oscillations have been linked to cognitive states, such as awareness and consciousness."
+(Wikipedia)

 ## Keywords
 Central Neuronal Oscillator